Site IdentifierAgribusinesses

 *Trent Ball is an Associate in Research, working with Dr. Ray Folwell, on the wine and asparagus industry research.

-*Dr. Ray Fowell is a professor at Washington State University.
+*Dr. Ray Fowell is a professor, emeritus, at Washington State University.
 He is involved in research for viticultural, enological, and economic aspects of wine grape production in Washington, specifically focusing on analyzing the production and marketing risk in producing various varieties of vinifera grapes in Washington research.

 Dr. Folwell is currently acting as Interim Coordinator of the Viticulture and Enology Program.
 As acting coordinator his is involved in directing the Viticulture and Enology Education Consortium, which includes WSU, Columbia Basin College, Walla Walla Community College, Wenatchee Valley Community College, Yakima Valley College and the Washington Wine Commission.
 The purpose of the Education Consortium is to better serve the growing needs of the Washington wine industry.
 One method to meet the growing needs is with the development of the new Viticulture and Enology degree option at Washington State University.